ibm-cloud-docs/natural-language-understanding/usage-limits.md

 ## Request limit
 {: #concurrent-requests}

-Each {{site.data.keyword.nlushort}} service instance is limited, based on the number of requests being processed.
-For the Lite plan, the limit is 5 requests per second; for the Standard plan, the limit is 150 requests per second.
-Requests exceeding these limits may receive a `429: Too Many Requests` error.
+Each {{site.data.keyword.nlushort}} service instance is limited, based on the number of analyze requests being processed.
+For the Lite plan, the limit is 5 analyze requests per second; for the Standard plan, the limit is 150 analyze requests per second.
+Analyze requests exceeding these limits may receive a `429: Too Many Requests` error.

 The limit for the Standard plan can be increased by [opening a support ticket](https://ibm.biz/ibmcloudsupport).

+All other requests are rate-limited at 5 requests per second.

 ## Custom model training limit
 {: custom-model-training-limit}